What we offer

 This module on our Master’s programme aims to enable performers and composers to develop and deliver effective and imaginative oral presentations of musical ideas.
 You will have the opportunity to develop your professional skills along with awareness of the music industry.

 Personal Development Planning (PDP)

-The School offers a formal Personal Development Planning (PDP) programme, although it is up to individual students to decide if they wish to pursue it.
-Our scheme enables you to identify your personal, academic and professional goals, monitor your development towards them and evaluate your progress and achievements.
+We offer an optional formal Personal Development Planning (PDP) programme.
+This scheme enables you to identify your personal, academic and professional goals, monitor your development towards them, and evaluate your profess and achievements.

 Our student/staff panel has student representatives from each of our undergraduate and postgraduate schemes.
 As well as acting as a bridge between students and staff at Panel meetings, these elected representatives are also asked to serve on a range of School committees.

-Membership of the panel allows students to experience committee servicing, decision-making processes, and administrative procedures.
+Membership of the panel allows you to experience committee servicing, decision-making processes, and administrative procedures.